VirgilSecurity/virgil-crypto-c/docs/module.md

 name:
     Method name.
 The name attribute is required.

+context:
+    Context meta information about method's first argument.
+The context attribute is optional.
+Its default value is "none".
+It can take one of the following values:

+Value: Meaning:
+none: Method takes only data arguments (no context).
+api: Method takes interface object as a first argument.
+impl: Method takes implementation object as a first argument.

 The 'implementation' item
 -------------------------

 Contains language specific implementation body.
 For instance, method implementation body for C language.

     <implementation
       [ lang = "c | java | csharp"  ("c") ]